jploskonka/jploskonka.github.io/content/post/acceptance-testing-with-codecept-js.md

 ## Editing a todo
 Same as with removing todo it'd be good idea to create todo before editing it.
 Then user would double click on existing todo leading to show him or her input to enter new content.
-Then it's only a matter of pressing Enter key and checking if task at specified position has updated content.
+Now it's only a matter of pressing Enter key and checking if task at specified position has updated content.

-Let's start with `edit` method for `TodoList`:
+Let's start with `edit` method for `TodoList` page:

 ``` javascript
 // pages/TodoList.js